MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Prepare_Identity_Synch.md

 ### Task 3: Run the IdFix tool and fix identified issues

 In this task you will download and use the IdFix Directory Synchronization Error Remediation Tool to fix Klemen Sic's on-premises user account that you purposely broke in the previous task.
-Running the IdFix tool will correct any user account errors prior to synchronizing identity data between your on-premises environment and Azure AD.
+Running the IdFix tool will correct any user account errors prior to synchronizing identity data between your on-premises environment and Microsoft Entra ID.

 1. You should still be logged into **LON-DC1** as the **Administrator** from the prior task.